Eli-Watson/Dotfiles/README.md

 - Polybar
 - Rofi
 - Alacritty
-- Bash (Might Switch to zsh not sure)
+- Bash
 - Neovim
 - Dunst

 Feel free to use these configs as you see fit, this repo is mostly for me to save my own files between machines.
 The perculair folder setup is because I use GNU Stow to manage my dotfiles.
+Also my Bash Prompt has that smiley face script :)